 Even though people who are subjected to regular verbal abuse may recognize that their lives are not normal, they often do not understand that they have legal rights to help stop this type of abuse.
 When a family law attorney with domestic violence experience is at their side, they can level the balance of power to regain their personal sense of self-respect and control over their lives.

 All people argue from time to time, and family members may have a greater propensity to speak more frankly with each other than they would in other social situations.
 In other words, one might expect to hear more foul language, nasty accusations and veiled threats among people who know each other very well.

 These arguments do not typically represent domestic violence from a legal standpoint.
 In fact, the balance of power does not automatically shift just because one individual bore the brunt of the abuse in a single family argument.
 In the end, neither party suffers any long-term psychological harm in these instances.
 The chances are that the participants in typical family arguments eventually resolve their issues and return to life as usual.

 It is also vital to note that false accusations of non-physical violence are not uncommon when spouses are heading toward divorce.
 In some cases, one spouse may actually incite the other spouse to use violent language for the purpose of gaining more favorable terms in child custody battles.

 It is sometimes challenging for individuals to distinguish between normal language and serious verbal threats, particularly during stressful times.
-The attorneys at Riordan & Associates, LLC recommend that our clients err on the side of caution in the interest of protecting themselves and their children.
+The attorneys at Riordan Family Law recommend that our clients err on the side of caution in the interest of protecting themselves and their children.
 To obtain an initial assessment of whether legal action is needed, call us or use our convenient online contact form.